forresst/amunet/README.md

 The goal is to embed invisible metadata in a Markdown file when this file will be rendered on a web page, for example under Github.

 There is a solution that is described on [Stackoverflow](https://stackoverflow.com/questions/4823468/comments-in-markdown/20885980#32190021) to add comments that will be invisible when rendering.
-To summarize, the following syntax allows you to include comments that will not be rendered on an html page:
+To summarize, the following syntax allows you to include comments that will not be rendered on an HTML page:

 ```txt